 What I Ate During the 21 Day Detox:

 Aside from the bentonite detox drink, lemon water and detox tea, all part of the 21 Day Detox, I ate lots of organic chicken, quinoa salads, veggies, almond flour baked goods made without sugar, nuts, sugar-free dried fruits, smoothies, soups, and salads.
 Avocados are one of my new best friends, I put them in and on everything!
 I tried a variety of recipes that came from Erica as well as some I found on Paleo and gluten-free blogs.
 One of the best things I took away from this is new, healthy recipes that are easy to prepare and tasty.
 It makes continuing to eat clean much easier.
-Oh, and I switched from Trident gum, which claims to use xylitol as a sweetener, but also uses aspartame, to gums that are aspartame free.
-I chew gum a few times a day.
+Oh, and I switched from Trident gum, which claims to use xylitol as a sweetener, but also uses aspartame, to Pur Gum which is aspartame free.
+I often chew gum a few times a day.

 Other things I did:

 I tried to exercise a lot.
 On average, I exercised at least half an hour a day, 4 days a week.
 One week I even got in 6 days!
 I had never done heated yoga and tried a class to get a good sweat on since sweating is good for detox.
 This is something I’m keeping in my exercise regime now.
 I’ve done two more of these classes and I feel so loose after.
 I also managed to get into a sauna a few times to help sweat out some more toxins. and, I used a loofa sponge during showers to help slough off dead skin.
 Dr. Lepore recommends dry brushing the skin during the detox.

 My 21 Day Detox Results: